acaid/origamiLibrary/README.md

-# origami
+# Origami Library
-Origami Studio Patches and Components
+A library of custom patches and components for [Origami Studio](http://origami.design)